ProgrammerAL/Presentations-2024/beer-city-code/open-telemetry/presentation.md

 # Limitations of Plain Text Logs

 - Data in files is hard to sift through
+  - And expensive
+- Hard to combine logs for a distributed application
 - Custom providers can make this way easier
   - Take a big dependency on the vendor
 - Example Scenario:
   - UI calls `Service A` which calls `Service B` which calls `Service C`
 	- An exception occurs in `Service B` because of response from `Service C`
 	- How do you debug that?

+---

+# What is Observability?

+"Observability is about getting the right information at the right time into the hands of the people who have the ability and responsibility to do the right thing.
+Helping them make better technical and business decisions driven by real data, not guesses, or hunches, or shots in the dark.
+Time is the most precious resource you have — your own time, your engineering team’s time, your company’s time." - Charity Majors (@mipsytipsy) CTO of Honeycomb

+---

+# Why Observability?

+- To diagnose productions issues
+- To query for business metrics

 ---